Chandrashekar-Dappin/SVlearn/Datatypes/Arrays/Associative Array/README.md

 > You want something like a dictionary (like in Python)

-## Ex : accessing the elements of associative array using foreach loop
+## Ex1 : accessing the elements of associative array using foreach loop
 ```
 module tb;